aman7100/ResumeUploader/README.md

 # ResumeUploader
-Switch to main branch in order to view the project :)
+Switch to master branch in order to view the project :)